 As an entity adopting the Company with Three Board Committees structure where management oversight and business execution functions are clearly separated, the Board of Directors and the Audit Committee (comprised of a majority of Outside Directors) perform the central role in management oversight functions within the Company.
 The Chair of the Board of Directors is held by a Director who is not concurrently serving as an Executive Officer, allowing the Board of Directors to better oversee the business conducted by the Executive Officers.
-The Audit Committee is chaired by an Outside Director, making its independence from the management even clearer.
-Aiming for transparent management under oversight with an emphasis on external perspective, the Company's Board of Directors is comprised of ten members: Nobuyuki Koga, Koji
+Concerning each Committee, by having he chairman be an Outside Director, independence from business execution has been further clarified.